mitghi/jetro-py/README.md

 Python bindings for [`jetro`](https://github.com/mitghi/jetro), a JSON query, transform, and patch DSL.
-Filter, project, group, aggregate, write back to deeply nested data, and pattern-match — all in a single expression.
+Filter, project, group, aggregate, write back to deeply nested data, and pattern-match, all in a single expression.
 Streaming with demand propagation, structural bitmap index for deep search, and a complete patch surface (`.set` / `.modify` / `.delete`).